mougnibas/cook-helper/README.txt

 =====================
 maven-javadoc-plugin show errors on build.
 Don't use a custom assembly : Try to use the default one and exclude maven and eclipse stuff.
+Add another module to add some recipes for building a "weekly bill of materials"